abbeygirl/nzedb/FAQ's.md

 Q. Should I run backfill and update binaries at the same time?
 A. You can, but shouldn't if you have myisam tables

+Q. I have groups activated and activated for backfill, but tmux still says no groups enabled for backfill.
+I copied the setting from my desktop install which is working correctly.
+A. You still have to run update_bins on them first or they fail the query

 ************************************************

 Please do not open issues on github if the question is already asked.
 Take a few minutes to look at the titles of other issues.